abhio9vt/sudoku_solver/README.md

 # Question 2 (Diagonal Sudoku)
 Q: How do we use constraint propagation to solve the diagonal sudoku problem?
 A: For solving the diagonal sudoku problem we add the 2 diagonals in our unit list.
 This creates two new constraints, i.e. in each of the diagonal units, the digits 1-9 must appear only once.
-The elimination, only_choice, depth first search, naked_twins strategies and other strategies remain same.
+The elimination, only_choice, depth first search, naked_twins and other strategies remain same.

 ### Install